aung-pp/testing-project/README.md

 # testing-project

-[Your Name] created this repo for the first time.
+The author created this repo for the first time.

 ## What is GitHub?